4766 Lincoln Ave, Oakland, CA 94602

 The tradition of lighting the grounds for Christmas began in the late 1970s and has occurred every year since then, with the possible exception of 1989 when the temple was closed for renovation.

-In the late 1970s, a group of local members of the Church of Jesus Christ of Latter-day Saints (often referred to as Mormons) put up about 10,000 lights.
-The display gradually grew to the current spectacular display of more than100,000 LED lights.
+In the late 1970s, a group of local members of The Church of Jesus Christ of Latter-day Saints (often referred to as Mormons) put up about 10,000 lights.
+The display gradually grew to the current spectacular display of more than 100,000 LED lights.

 Putting Up the Lights

-The lower lights—those on ground level up to those that can be installed with a six-foot ladder are put up by over 100 church members, from several of our local church congregations, who volunteer their labor for two Saturdays in November.
+The lower lights—those on ground level up to those that can be installed with a six-foot ladder are put up by over 100 Church members, from several of our local church congregations, who volunteer their labor for two Saturdays in November.
 The lights on the palm trees are installed by paid staff who use tall lifts to hang the lights.

 The Oakland Temple has often been referred to as a beacon on a hill since it was completed in 1964.
 It is lit up year around at night and is visible to much of the Bay Area, with its tallest spire reaching 170 feet into the air.
 In fact, the FAA uses the temple as a navigation beacon.